 Changing Your Password

 If you wish to change your password, type 'passwd <old password> <new password>'.
-Be careful with your password, for if you were to forget it, the gods may refuse to tell you it on the grounds of security.
+Be careful with your password, for if you were to forget it you may lose access to your character.